Skip to main content

 Join us on 2nd December for our first book reveal.
 We look forward to reading with you.

-Announcement: James Bond and the Secret Agent Academy
+Announcement: James Bond And The Secret Agent Academy

 We’re thrilled to announce a new blockbuster 007 literary adventure, James Bond and the Secret Agent Academy, by bestselling crime writer M.W.
 Craven.
 Publishing in June 2026, it will kick-off an action-packed new series for readers aged 8-12.